Team-BHP > Technical Stuff

 The ones on our cars look dirty and stained.
 Elbow grease with car shampoos have not made much of a difference to the car other than me having aching arms.

-vinjosep is offline
+vinjosep is online now

 Old 24th October 2015, 12:53 #9449